 Data meeting the RINF data specification can be used for consideration at the design processes for rolling stock sub systems, enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
 It provides an overview of general compatibility, though the TU, vehicle manufacturer or other authorised users will need to undertake more detailed assessments prior to a vehicle being cleared to operate on a new route.

-For more information about the HS1 RINF, please contact:
+For more information about the HS1 RINF, please contact the HS1 Regulatory Team on Regulation@highspeed1.co.uk.